reactioncommerce/reaction-docs/admin/dashboard/accounts.md

 An email is sent to the email in either of the two scenarios to notify the user of the change.

-## Changing a User's Group
+### Default Admin groups

+There are two default admin groups that come with Reaction Core:

+#### 1. Owner group

+This is a special group for the "owner" of a store.
+This group has all the permissions available in the app.
+There can only be one user per store.

+Store owners can:

-* As a shop owner, you can move a user from one group to the other, except for the owner group.
+* Move a user from one group to the other, except for the owner group.
-* As a shop owner, you can make another user the owner of a shop.
-This will remove you as the current owner to the user's group, because there is only one shop owner.
+* Assign another user the owner of a store.
+This will move the current owner as to the user's group, because there is only one store owner.

+#### 2. Shop Manager group

+This group possess almost all the permissions of an owner.
+A user in the store manager group can act on behalf of the owner in most cases.

+## Managing group permissions

+Store Owners and users with permission to the Accounts dashboard have the ability to:

+- Create new groups under the "Edit Groups" section
+- Add users to new groups
+- Add or remove permissions from groups
-* As a shop admin, you can add a user to a group which you have the required permissions to act in.
-If your group has permissions that are a superset of another group's permission, then you can invite a user to that group.
+- If the group has permissions that are a superset of another group's permission, then the admin can invite a user to that group.

-## Manage Groups

-Shop Owners and users with permission to the Accounts dashboard can create new groups under the "Edit Groups" section.
-After creating a group, it becomes available in the "Add Admin User" section, for adding users to the group.
-You can also add or remove permissions from a group.
-The added permissions then reflects on the users under the group.